chrisguest75/docker_examples/01b_mv_cp_rm/README.md

 # Example 1b - Mv, Rm, Sh

+# TODO
-** Not working!! **
-Building a simple container with mv, rm, sh.
+1. ** Not working!! ** Building a simple container with mv, rm, sh.
 Probably missing libs.
+1. How do I debug what is missing?

 ## Script to follow
 Demonstrate removing files